 Learn something new every day More Info... by email

 An H-bridge is a type of electronic circuit that is shaped like an “H” and is used to allow voltage to travel in both directions across a board.
-These are used most readily in situations requiring the motion of a device such as a direct current (DC) motor to move in two directions, usually backwards and forwards.
+These are used most readily in situations requiring the motion of a device such as a direct current (DC) motor to move in two directions, usually backward and forwards.
 Built as an integrated circuit, an H-bridge generally includes four solid-state or mechanical switches, making it work with reverse polarity devices.
 When two adjacent switches open, a positive voltage is applied.
 As these two close and the other two open, a negative voltage is applied.

 Constructing an H-bridge requires the use of reverse polarity devices such as metal-oxide-semiconductor field-effect transistors (MOSFET).
 These are typically negatively-charged since they have less resistance than a positively-charged MOSFET.
 The H-bridge itself is divided into two sections, an upper bridge and a lower bridge.
 Each side needs one switch to open to change the polarity.
 The MOSFET itself is responsible for this switching.